 The fair values of demand deposits and saving deposits maturing within a short period of time are the amounts payable on demand.
 Fair values of fixed deposits maturing within a year are estimated to approximate their carrying amounts.
-For deposits with maturity of one year or more, the fair value is estimated using discounted cash flows based in on market rates for similar products and maturity.
+For deposits with maturity exceeding one year, the fair values are estimated using discounted cash flows based on market rates at the respective reporting dates for similar products and maturity.